srinivassaitangudu/helpers1/docs/work_organization/all.team_collaboration.how_to_guide.md

   interesting docs that are of general interest and relevance
 - Please make sure to read the docs carefully and internalize what we suggest to do and, especially, the rationale of the proposed solutions
-- It's ok to acknowledge the email replying to `eng@kaizen-tech.io`
+- It's ok to acknowledge the email replying to `eng@causify.ai`

 #### Synchronization point